USS Sherburne

-USS Sherburne (APA-205) was a US Navy Haskell-class attack transport, built and used during World War II.
+USS Sherburne (APA-205) was a United States Navy Haskell-class attack transport, built and used during World War II.
 She was of the VC2-S-AP5 Victory ship design type.
 Sherburne was named for Sherburne County, Minnesota.
 She was later converted and renamed USS Range Sentinel (AGM-22), a missile range instrumentation ship.

 Construction

-Sherburne was laid down under Maritime Commission (MARCOM) contract, MC hull 553, on 18 May 1944, by the Permanente Metals Corporation, Yard No. 2,Richmond, California; launched on 10 July 1944; sponsored by Mrs. Mary Sernach; and commissioned on 20 September 1944.
+Sherburne was laid down under United States Maritime Commission (MARCOM) contract, MC hull 553, on 18 May 1944, by the Permanente Metals Corporation, Yard No. 2,Richmond, California; launched on 10 July 1944; sponsored by Mrs. Mary Sernach; and commissioned on 20 September 1944.